 - All testing should be carried out with the same resistant and susceptible strains over time.
-Where resources allow it, and mosquitoes are available, as second resistant and
+Where resources allow it, and mosquitoes are available, as second resistant and susceptible strain should be tested.
+However, it is more important to have a full data set with one strains so resources should be prioritized to ensure this before considering testing with secondary strains. - Ad hoc testing with secondary strains when available will provide useful data.

-4 1-hour knockdown (%) = $(X/Y) \times 100$, where X is the total number of mosquitoes knocked down at 1-hour and Y in the total number of mosquitoes exposed to the test net.
+4 1-hour knockdown (%) = (X/Y) x 100, where X is the total number of mosquitoes knocked down at 1-hour and Y in the total number of mosquitoes exposed to the test net.

-5 24-hour mortality (%) = $(X/Y) \times 100$, where X is the total number of mosquitoes dead at 24-hour and Y in the total number of mosquitoes exposed to the test net.
+$^{^{5}}$ 24-hour mortality (%) = (X/Y) x 100, where X is the total number of mosquitoes dead at 24-hour and Y in the total number of mosquitoes exposed to the test net.

-6 1-hour knockdown (%) = $(X/Y) \times 100$, where X is the total number of mosquitoes knocked down at 1-hour and Y in the total number of mosquitoes exposed to the test net.
+$^{^6}$ 1-hour knockdown (%) = (X/Y) x 100, where X is the total number of mosquitoes knocked down at 1-hour and Y in the total number of mosquitoes exposed to the test net.

-7 24-hour mortality (%) = $(X/Y) \times 100$, where X is the total number of mosquitoes dead at 24-hour and Y in the total number of mosquitoes exposed to the test net.
+$^{^{7}}$ 24-hour mortality (%) = (X/Y) x 100, where X is the total number of mosquitoes dead at 24-hour and Y in the total number of mosquitoes exposed to the test net.